What can you do to improve your environment?

 - Get a water meter so you only pay for what you use.
 Visit either SES Water or Thames Water (depending on who your water company is).
 Businesses can request this too.

-- Get a free SES water saving pack.
+- Get a free SES water saving pack and download their Get Water Fit calculator.

 - Shower rather than taking baths, and try to be quick in the shower.
 Using less hot water will help you save money on your heating bills.